 You'll also benefit from fantastic University facilities located close by, including our state-of-the-art Silberrad Student Centre, complete with an open-access 24-hour Learning Hub and a cutting-edge media centre.

 Our building is located on the Knowledge Gateway, home to some of the region’s most exciting enterprises in the science, technology and creative sectors.
 The Knowledge Gateway provides potential networking and career opportunities for students directly on campus.

 We foster your creativity and ethical awareness so you’re ready to meet the challenges of the international business world.
-90% of University of Essex’s postgraduate graduates are in employment or further study (Graduate Outcomes 2021).

 Our MSc Accounting and Financial Management provides you with the skills needed for roles in financial analysis, management, public administration and accountancy.
 Our course will be particularly useful if you want to pursue a career in industry, commerce or with professional services firms, with many of our graduates also beginning their own entrepreneurial ventures.

 Our graduates have progressed to work for high-profile organisations and innovative SMEs such as:

 Our Student Support team work closely with the University’s Employability and Careers service to help you with careers information and advice and CV support.
 They will help you find work experience, internships, placements and voluntary opportunities and provide access to employer talks on campus.
 We also work closely with the Essex Startups team to support our budding entrepreneurs get their business ideas off the ground.